-Achilles tenosynovitis is an inflammatory condition of the sheath or layer surrounding the Achilles tendon.
-It is sometimes also known as paratenonitis.
-It is an overuse injury which affects the sheath surrounding the achilles tendon, rather than tendonitis which is the degeneration fo the tendon itself.
-Read more on the causes, symptoms and treatment of this achilles injury.
+Achilles tenosynovitis (also known as paratenonitis) is an inflammatory condition of the sheath or layer surrounding the Achilles tendon It is an overuse injury that affects the sheath surrounding the Achilles tendon, rather than tendonitis which is the degeneration of the tendon itself.

 Achilles tenosynovitis symptoms

-Achilles tenosyonvitis is an overuse injury which occurs due to repeated mictrotrauma of the sheath which surrounds the tendon.
+Achilles tenosynovitis is an overuse injury that occurs due to repeated microtrauma of the sheath which surrounds the tendon.
 It is most common in runners and those involved in repetitively pushing up on the toes or marching in heavy boots.

 It may suddenly develop for the following reasons: